stormpath/stormpath-documentation/source/accnt_mgmt.rst

 It is possible to use different kinds of Directories simultaneously, to allow users to log-in with multiple external systems at the same time.
 For example, if you wanted to enable logging-in with Facebook, LinkedIn, and Salesforce, this would require a separate Mirror Directory for each one.

-If multiple Directories are desired, we recommend that you create a separate "master" Directory that allows for a unified user identity.
+If multiple Directories are desired, you recommend that you create a separate "master" Directory that allows for a unified user identity.
 This master Directory would link all the Accounts in Mirror Directories with a master Account in a master Directory.
 This offers a few benefits:

 1. You can maintain one Directory that has all your user Accounts, retaining globally unique canonical identities across your application